2017 Grants Program Guidelines

 - Enhance the quality of life of older adults in Our Community who are most in-need or vulnerable

-- Promote culturally sensitive programs and services accessible to Japanese and Japanese American older adults
+- Promote culturally sensitive programs and services accessible to Japanese American and Japanese older adults

 - Strengthen systems of support for older adults through local service providers, programs, and caregiver resources